gerbecd-py/shelly-devices-api/README.md

 To run this script, some configuration in the script will be needed.
 Please change the following, found in the script "Global Variables" and "InfluxDB Configuration":

 - Global Variables
-    - shellyUsername="<CHANGE>" -> Username to log into the Shelly Web Interface
+    - shellyUsername="CHANGE" -> Username to log into the Shelly Web Interface
-    - shellyPassword="<CAHNGE>" -> Password to log into the Shelly Web Interface
+    - shellyPassword="CHANGE" -> Password to log into the Shelly Web Interface

 - InfluxDB Configuration
-    - databaseHost = "<CHANGE>" -> Hostname where your InfluxDB is Running
+    - databaseHost = "CHANGE" -> Hostname where your InfluxDB is Running
-    - databasePort = "<CHANGE>" -> Port for communication, Typically 8086
+    - databasePort = "CHANGE" -> Port for communication, Typically 8086
-    - databaseDatabase = "<CHANGE>" -> Database name to write to
+    - databaseDatabase = "CHANGE" -> Database name to write to
-    - databaseUsername = "<CHANGE>" -> Username for the Database
+    - databaseUsername = "CHANGE" -> Username for the Database
-    - databasePassword = "<CHANGE>" -> Password for the Database
+    - databasePassword = "CHANGE" -> Password for the Database

 ## Usage